dongwhee-kim/QEC_Exercise/00_Background/README.md

 ![Lattice_Surgery_Magic_State_Distillation](images/Lattice_Surgery_Magic_State_Distillation.png)
 **Source: [(PRR'2025) Resource overheads and attainable rates for trapped-ion lattice surgery](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.7.023088)**

-To run useful algorithms, we need more than just memory; we need logic operations between logical qubits.
+To execute useful algorithms, we must bridge the gap between quantum memory and logical computation.
+This necessitates the use of Lattice Surgery and Magic State Distillation to complete the universal set of logic gates required for fault-tolerant quantum computing.

 **Lattice Surgery**: A technique to perform multi-qubit gates (like CNOT) between two separate logical surface code patches by temporarily merging their boundaries.